-- 4.58 The following vulnerabilities have been reported for the SAC (source: Standard Natura 2000 Data Form, Natural England, 12/2015): - Fertilisation; - Human intrusions and disturbances; - Invasive non-native species; - Human induced changes in hydraulic conditions; and - Abiotic (slow) natural processes. - 4.59 A previous assessment (Aecom, 2016) identified the following likely vulnerabilities for the Durham Coast SAC, which expands upon the list provided by Natural England: erosion (natural or human through e.g. recreational activity), pollution (including nutrient input from agriculture and former landfill), interference with natural coastal processes and loss to coastal development. - 4.60 The SAC vegetation has developed as a result of various factors including soil type, underlying geology, marine influence, drainage etc as well as the eroding nature of the rock faces on which the vegetation is located.
+- 4.59 The following vulnerabilities have been reported for the SAC (source: Standard Natura 2000 Data Form, Natural England, 12/2015): - Fertilisation: - Human intrusions and disturbances; - Invasive non-native species; - Human induced changes in hydraulic conditions; and - Abiotic (slow) natural processes. - 4.60 A previous assessment (Aecom, 2016) identified the following likely vulnerabilities for the Durham Coast SAC, which expands upon the list provided by Natural England: erosion (natural or human through e.g. recreational activity), pollution (including nutrient input from agriculture and former landfill), interference with natural coastal processes and loss to coastal development. - 4.61 The SAC vegetation has developed as a result of various factors including soil type, underlying geology, marine influence, drainage etc as well as the eroding nature of the rock faces on which the vegetation is located.
 As noted in a previous assessment (Aecom, 2016) the various natural processes that are taking place may help to prevent the dominance of more competitive grassland species that might otherwise reduce species diversity.
-However, the need to control coastal erosion and flooding to prevent damage to existing assets means that there is some disruption of natural processes or there is likely to be in the future. - 4.61 Within the Sunderland City Council administrative area and the 6 km visitor pressure catchment, a 'hold the line' policy is being adopted for the majority of the coast.
-From Hendon Seawall to Pincushion the proposal is for 'retreat or realignment' and from Pincushion to Seaham the proposal is for 'no active intervention' (Royal Haskoning, 200715). - 4.62 The cliff-top line south of Pincushion is unstable (eroding) and is gradually moving inland.
-Cliff retreat by natural erosion is predicted to be 1.0 m.yr-1 at Salterfen and 0.4 m.yr-1 at Pincushion (Royal Haskoning, 2007).
-Erosion processes have created a coast that is characterised by eroding cliffs in many areas.
-Consequently access along the cliff top is typically via the existing well-defined pathway: observations made during the recreational surveys carried out in 2015 / 2016 (BSG Ecology, 2016) indicated that the majority of walkers and cyclists used the available paths or grassland areas set back from the cliff tops (Steven Betts, BSG Ecology, pers. comm.).
-People and dogs rarely approached the cliff edge, which in many areas has fracture lines and other signs of on-going erosion. - 4.63 With regard to underlying SSSI units 20 and 23 south of Seaham, the northern parts of which are within the 6 km catchment, the SSSI condition assessment reports that cliff erosion is inhibited by colliery waste on the beach, causing a reduction in expected pioneer plant species which depend on freshly eroded substrate.
-In other words, the status of the habitat is influenced by historic industrial waste rather than recent development. - 4.64 Magnesian limestone grassland is present within the area of mown grassland between the cliff and dismantled railway at the north end of SSSI unit 20 (southern edge of Seaham).
-Whilst this grassland may be vulnerable to the effects of trampling, there is no evidence that this is occurring (URS, 2015).
-It is considered likely that additional visitors to this area who have travelled from development sites within the SSGA (which is towards the limit of the 6 km catchment), would continue to use the existing path network (part of both the Durham Coast Path and England Coast Path) (Aecom, 2016). - 4.65 With respect to possible eutrophication from dog faeces, this is also considered unlikely at significant levels given that the nearest public car park is 400m from SSSI unit 20.
-Consequently dog defecation is likely to occur before reaching the SAC as research indicates that dogs typically defecate within 400m of a start point (Taylor et al., 200516).
-It is therefore considered that significant adverse effects on SAC vegetation as a result of trampling or dog fouling within the 6 km catchment are unlikely.
+However, the need to control coastal erosion and flooding to prevent damage to existing assets means that there is some disruption of natural processes or there is likely to be in the future. - 4.62 Within the Sunderland City Council administrative area and the 6 km visitor pressure catchment, a 'hold the line' policy is being adopted for the majority of the coast.
+From Hendon Seawall to Pincushion the proposal is for 'retreat or realignment' and from Pincushion to Seaham the proposal is for 'no active intervention' (Royal Haskoning, 2007).

-15 Royal Haskoning (2007).
+&lt;sup>15 Royal Haskoning (2007).
 Shoreline Management Plan 2: River Tyne to Flamborough Head.
 Prepared on behalf of North East Coastal Authorities Group.
 February 2007.